AdamGTaylor/GPU-2020-2021-2/README.md

 ### 2021/06/19: Re-init

 > This repository got initialized at the wrong place, with the wrong git ignore.
 This was resolved by a re-init. (.exe and other files got uploaded) After this, the work will be copied here, finished, probably in time.

+### 2021/06/20: Basic, Almost

+> Due the issue of wrong initialistion, i am taking  the time to fix the code, where it can be fixed.
+Still fixing but the main feature are in.
+Realised the true power of atomic.